shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 **Everyone** will have already read the piece, so you shouldn't need to go into overly deep detail for your summary.
 Your job is to draw connections for us to other things you have read/experienced (whether in this class or elsewhere) to highlight the critical elements in your view.
 Your job is to tell us the questions that occurred to you, the things that didn't make sense to you, the things you think we need to explore as a group.
 Never say, 'What do you guys think?'
 Rather, tie the critical elements **expressly** to the _doing of history_.
 For instance: "When person X discusses the problem of 'hallucination', how does this challenge the authority of a historian?
 Where are the sources of authority in this context?".

+See the [updates](/archive) for detailed instructions about free writing, session leading, and other sundry matters.

 ---

 # Part One